slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Things which are different in order to be different are seldom better, but that which is made to be better is almost always different.' -- Dieter Rams*

 <!--
-A fundamentalist gives answers, a scholar gives questions.
 > *'To understand is to know what to do.' -- Wittgenstein*
 > *'Nowadays people know the price of everything and the value of nothing.' -- Oscar Wilde*
 > *'A map is not the territory it represents, but, if correct, it has a similar structure to the territory, which accounts for its usefulness.' -- Alfred Korzybski, Science and Sanity*